220307-UTA-NET/ProjectOne/README.md

 * your console app should include a CD pipeline to build, publish, and create a Docker image of your app, and push it to your DockerHub repo
 * your API should include a CI pipeline to analyze with SonarCloud and perform any unit tests you have written
 * your API should include a CD pipeline to build, publish, and deploy your app to Azure App Service for deployment

+### POST PROJECT1 README UPDATE
+The goal was to set up an application where users can log in, read about their current Horoscope reading based off each users birthday month + day, and saved past horoscope readings.
+Users who are interested in reading their Horoscope can use this application to find what their readings would have been today, tomorrow and yesterday.
+Users are presented a menu  with zodiac names, a zodiac dates chart, and a create user account method.
+All Http Requests are to a 3rd party API that generates Horoscopes.

+User is looking to read their Horoscope prediction

+(Core) User can see their Horoscope reading for the current day.

+(Core) User can create a new client account.
+(Stretch) User can save their Horoscope Readings

+(Core) User can select their Zodiac reading based off Zodiac Name.

+(Core) User is presented with a Menu.

+(Core) User has access to Menu, only after creating a Client Account.

+(Stretch) User has the option of exploring additional Horoscope Readings based on a specific day.

+Members/Authors: Aure